EXCLUSIVE-KKR to launch its two first ESG credit funds

 Some companies are taking out "green" or "sustainable" loans and are issuing bonds that come with specific ESG commitments.
 Investors often reward the companies with a lower interest expense if they meet related targets.

-The first fund, KKR Credit ESG Climate Opportunity Fund, will invest globally in the publicly listed debt of companies whose climate change-related commitments score highly on KKR's "proprietary ESG scorecard," according to the memo.
+The first fund, KKR Credit ESG Climate Opportunity Fund, will focus on climate change and invest globally in the publicly listed debt of companies that score highly on KKR's "proprietary ESG scorecard," according to the memo.

 The second fund, KKR Credit ESG Accelerator Fund, will be a global sustainability-focused fund deploying a range of private debt investing strategies including direct lending, junior debt, asset-based finance and opportunistic credit, the memo said.